balping/ticketit-app/readme.md

 ## Windows devs needed

 It has been reported that this installer doesn't work under Windows.
-If you are courageous / masochist enough to run a web server under Windows, please take some time to try to fix the script.
+If you are  ~~masochist~~ ~~reckless~~ courageous  enough to run a web server under Windows, please take some time to try to fix the script.
 Contributions would be very much appriciated.

 ## Notes